jaanga/gestification/cookbook/boilerplate/readme.md

 ### Live Demo

 <iframe src=latest/index.html width=96% height=400px style=margin:2% >
 [There is an `iframe` here that is not visible when viewed on github.com.
-To view, please go to <http://jaanga.github.io/gestification/cookbook/boilerplate/latest/>.]
+To view, please see Project Links below.]
 </iframe>
 _Cropped iframe view of Three.js - Leap.js - Boilerplate.
 Wave your hands to say 'Hello World!'_